-- Berkeley and Hume differ on the lesson to be learned from the failure of Locke's doctrine of abstract ideas. - Berkeley denies the existence of mathematical objects and the truth of physical laws. - Hume bases our knowledge of mathematics on the principle of contradiction and our bare psychological capacities. - But, he has deep concerns about our knowledge of science. - Where Berkeley throws out both mathematics and science, Hume keeps mathematics by making a distinction between the two.
+- Berkeley and Hume differ on the lesson to be learned from the failure of Locke's doctrine of abstract ideas. - Berkeley denies the existence of mathematical objects and the truth of physical laws. - Hume bases our knowledge of mathematics on the principle of contradiction and our bare psychological capacities or habits. - ▶ "If ideas be particular in their nature and at the same time finite in their number, it is only by custom they can become general in their representation and contain an infinite number of other ideas under them" (ibid, p 7). - But he has deep concerns about our knowledge of science. - Hume is able to separate mathematics and science with a distinction.